therootcompany/greenlock.js/README.md

 **These aren't the droids you're looking for.**

-This is a low-level library for implementing CLIs, system tools, and abstracting storage backends (file vs db, etc).
+This is a **low-level library** for implementing ACME / LetsEncrypt Clients, CLIs, system tools, and abstracting storage backends (file vs db, etc).

 This is not the thing to use in your webserver directly.

 ### Use [letsencrypt-express](https://github.com/Daplie/letsencrypt-express) if...